Lithrun/Erios-Documentation/_pages/progress.md

 Below you can find a list of planned features, and get a general overview of where the project currently is in terms of development.
 This list is subject to change.

+Some items in the list may have a tag like `[C1]`, this means that this functionality was added / is going to be added in that chapter update

 ## Fundamental
 These are the 4 major pillars of content in Erios.
 For the demo, the campaign will be limited to Hergen.
 For release, the scope will be the entire region of Weldanar.